bvz2000/squirrel/README.md

 Windows, though this is planned for a future release.
 It was developed on a Linux Manjaro system running Python 2.7.

+# NOTE: Squirrel is in pre-alpha and does not fully work yet.

 Features that will be part of the 1.0 release:
 --------------------------------------------------------------------------------